How to Use ISNUMBER & MATCH Function in Excel (2 Methods)

 Syntax of ISNUMBER function

-The ISNUMBER function is used to check if the value of a cell is a number or not.
+The ISNUMBER function checks whether the value of a cell is a number or not.

 =ISNUMBER(value)